nexcess/nexcess-api-docs/CloudAccount.md

 ```

 This will return a very verbose JSON payload that will list the details of all of the cloud accounts associated with your account.

+### Retrieve information on a specific cloud account and related service

 To retrieve the details of a specific cloud account, you and append the `cloud_id`  to this endpoint.
 In the payload returned in the above command, cloud_id is found in each cloud account object in `cloud_account->account_id`.